itsCS68/Python_Projects/README.md

 These are projects that I most likely did in college while I was learning how to code in python.
+Do not copy the path of the code as it does not work.
+It is for viewing purposes only!
 Some of them might be personal projects that I worked on in my free time.
 Enjoy!